dennis6p/adaptive-cards-py/README.md

 ## Library structure

 **Adaptive cards** can consist of different kinds of components.
 The four main categories beside the actual cards are **Elements**, **Containers**, **Actions** and **Inputs**.
-You can find all available components for each category within the corresponding module.
-The `AdaptiveCard` is defined in the `cards` module.
+You can find all available components within the `cards` module.

 In addition to that, some fields of certain components are of custom types.
-These types are living inside the `card_types` module.
+These types are living inside the `types` module.
 For instance, if you are about to assign a color to a `TextBlock`, the field `color` will only accept a value of type `Colors`, which is implemented in the aforementioned Python file.

 To perform validation on a fully initialized card, one can make use of the `CardValidator` class (`validation` module).
 Similar to the whole library, this class provides a simple interface.
 For creating a validator, a factory (`CardValidatorFactory`) can be used, in order to account for the desired target framework.
 Validation will check the following points: